APPLYING FOR DISABILITY

 When you are filling out your application, remember that you are putting a presentation together and not just answering questions.
 Here are a few tips:

-- Do not understate your condition, but do not overstate it either.
+- Do not exaggerate your condition, but do not minimize it either.

 - Fill out every question in detail on the forms and make sure that you are answering the question being asked.